smemsh/field/readme.rst

     - if '-I <value>', uses 'bytes.split(sep="<value>")'
     - if '-R <value>', uses 're.split(r"<value>")'
     - if '-E', empty records in input are discarded
+    - if '-P', empty records in output are discarded
     - if '-N', trailing separator on last record not emitted
     - processes input as bytes, in chunks of io.DEFAULT_BUFFER_SIZE
     - chunk size overridden with '-b/--bsz' (optional k or m suffix)